Cardiff City 2, Brighton & Hove Albion 1: Sol Bamba caps late turnaround after Lewis Dunk opener and controversial Dale Stephens red card

 Less than a minute later, Cardiff were level.
 It was a nice bit of build-up play, but a scrappy goal for Albion to concede as a Harris cross from the right skewed up off Bong's thigh and was headed in past a stranded Ryan by Paterson.

-Safe hands by Ryan kept the hosts from taking the lead on 31 minutes as Cunningham's half volley looked to be creeping into the top corner.
+Safe hands by Ryan keep the hosts from taking the lead on 31 minutes as Cunningham's half volley looked to be creeping into the top corner.

 Soon after Albion were reduced to ten men when Stephens was sent off for a lunging tackle on Cunningham.
 The Albion midfielder got plenty of the ball and little of his opponents, but referee Martin Atkinson deemed it to be reckless and brandished a straight red.